 If you want to drive a vehicle in Canada, car insurance is a necessity.
 How much you pay for coverage, however, depends on many factors, including tapping discounts that may be available.

-Car insurance is one of life's necessities.
-But there's no reason to pay more than you need to.
-It never hurts to talk to your insurer about the little details that can make your coverage cheaper, without sacrificing the protection you need while on the road.
+It never hurts to talk to your insurer or broker about finding ways that can make your coverage cheaper without sacrificing the protection you need.

 1. Install an Alarm System

 If your car doesn't already have an anti-theft device, adding one can make your insurance more affordable.
 The logic is pretty obvious: lower risk of your car being stolen equates to a lower likelihood you'll have to make a claim under your policy.

 Quick Car Insurance Quote

 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!

 Everyone needs car insurance, but not everyone is viewed the same way by insurers.
 Newer drivers and those with poor driving records are usually more expensive to insure, and they may be considered a high-risk driver by insurers.
 Review your options to either give them their own, separate insurance or ask your insurer how to lower the risk and premium rate.
 For example, novice drivers should enrol in a safe driving course.